-Though these factors may increase the likelihood of long-term symptoms, anyone can become a long-hauler.
-Many long-haulers initially had mild to moderate symptoms — or no symptoms at all — and do not require hospitalization.
+Though these factors may increase the likelihood of long-term symptoms, anyone can become a long hauler.
+Many long haulers initially have mild to moderate symptoms — or no symptoms at all — and do not require hospitalization.
 Previously healthy young adults, not just older adults with coexisting medical conditions, are also experiencing post-COVID-19 syndrome.

 Symptoms of post-COVID-19 syndrome, like symptoms of COVID-19 itself, can vary widely.
 Some of the more common lasting symptoms include fatigue, worsening of symptoms after physical or mental activity, brain fog, shortness of breath, chills, body ache, headache, joint pain, chest pain, cough, and lingering loss of taste or smell.
 Many long haulers report cognitive dysfunction or memory loss that affects their day-to-day ability to do things like make decisions, have conversations, follow instructions, and drive.
 The common thread is that long haulers haven't returned to their pre-COVID health, and ongoing symptoms are negatively affecting their quality of life.

 There's already some speculation, but no definite answers, about what is causing these ongoing symptoms.
 Some researchers suspect that SARS-CoV-2 infection triggers long-lasting changes in the immune system.
 Others propose that it triggers autonomic nervous system dysregulation, which can impact heart rate, blood pressure, and sweating, among other things.